jozr/connector-tutum-scratchpad/README.md

 #Authentication

 In order to make requests, you must obtain your [API key](https://dashboard.tutum.co/account/).
-Log into Tutum, click on the menu on the upper right corner of the page and click `Account info`.
+Log onto Tutum, click on the menu on the upper right corner of the page and click `Account info`.
 You should then see the `Api Key` selection.

 ##Installation